Arpita-deb/Top_Indian_Firms_Market_Capitalization-Analysis_For_2018/README.md

 ## Interpretation of Results:
 1. **Market Capitalization Metrics:**
-   - **Importance:** Market capitalization is a crucial metric for assessing a company's competitiveness.
-   - **Categorization:** We grouped companies into three distinct categories based on their market cap.
-   - **Large Cap Companies:** Approximately 21% of all companies fall into this category, with a market cap exceeding ₹28,000 Crore INR.
-   - **Notable Players:** Reliance Industries Ltd, Tata Consultancy Limited, and HDFC Bank lead the way, generating over ₹16,00,000 Crore in market capitalization.
-   - **Competitiveness Indicator:** Larger market caps often indicate a company's ability to influence the market, attract investors, and fund operations.
+   - Market capitalization is a crucial metric for assessing a company's competitiveness.
+We grouped companies into three distinct categories based on their market cap.
+Approximately 21% of all companies fall into large cap category, with a market cap exceeding ₹28,000 Crore INR.
+Reliance Industries Ltd, Tata Consultancy Limited, and HDFC Bank lead the way, generating over ₹16,00,000 Crore in market capitalization.
+Larger market caps often indicate a company's ability to influence the market, attract investors, and fund operations.

 2. **Market Share Insights:**
-   - **Leadership Indicators:** In the Indian business landscape of 2018, companies like Reliance Ltd and Tata Consultancy Group held significant market share.
-   - **Market Dominance:** High market share suggests market leadership, a strong brand, and considerable influence over prices and trends.
-   - **Competitiveness Spectrum:** Markets with a few dominant players are less competitive, while those with many smaller players are more competitive.
+   - In the Indian business landscape of 2018, companies like Reliance Ltd and Tata Consultancy Group held significant market share.
+High market share suggests market leadership, a strong brand, and considerable influence over prices and trends.
+Markets with a few dominant players are less competitive, while those with many smaller players are more competitive.

 3. **Industry-Specific Analysis:**
-   - **Top Performers:** In 2018, IT, Energy, Automobile, Metal, Telecom, and Logistics industries stood out.
-   - **Market Cap Breakdown:** These sectors were predominantly monopolized by large and mid-cap companies.
+   - In 2018, IT, Energy, Automobile, Metal, Telecom, and Logistics industries stood out.
+These sectors were predominantly monopolized by large and mid-cap companies.

 4. **Emerging Small Caps:**
-   - **Fast Risers:** Despite the dominance of large and mid-cap companies, 46% of analyzed firms were Small Caps.
-   - **Untapped Potential:** Industries like Agriculture, Paper, Healthcare, Textile, Services, Construction, and Chemicals show promising growth.
+   - Despite the dominance of large and mid-cap companies, 46% of analyzed firms were Small Caps.
+Industries like Agriculture, Paper, Healthcare, Textile, Services, Construction, and Chemicals show promising growth.

 ## Limitations of the project: